 A PCOS diet plan includes:

-- Lots of fruits and vegetables and fibers too, e.g. broccoli, almonds, berries, etc.
+- Lots of fruits and vegetables and fibers too, e.g. broccoli, carrots, green leafy veggies, berries, citrusy fruits, pomegranate, apples, grapes

-- Right proportions of proteins, e.g. meat, fish, eggs
+- Right proportions of proteins, e.g. meat, fish, eggs, beans, lentils, whole grains

-- A high proportion of natural, unprocessed food
+- A high proportion of natural and unprocessed food

-- Foods that aid gut bacteria, e.g. coconut yogurt, pickles.
+- Probiotic Foods that aid gut bacteria, e.g. curd, pickles, fermented foods

 You should avoid sugar, caffeine, alcohol, soda, excess fats, vegetable oils, fast food, etc.